Topographic Modelling and Landscape Monitoring GEOG5025

-All classes will normally be on one day of the week during the second half of semester 1 (normally Fridays)
+All classes will normally be on one day of the week during the first half of semester 2 (normally Fridays)

 GEOG 5019 Principles of GIS or equivalent

-Assessment is based on an essay (50%) and a report on a computer practical exercise (50%).
+Assessment is based on a research briefing note (30%) and a report on a computer practical exercise (70%).

 Are reassessment opportunities available for all summative assessments?
 No